eygraber/jellyfin-kmp/.docs/CodeQuality.md

 There are several tools and checks run on every PR to ensure a high standard of code quality in the project.

-The `check` script that will run all of the checks that are run for a PR (arguments passed to `./check` will get forwarded to its invocation of `detekt`).
+The `check` script will run all of the checks that are run for a PR (arguments passed to `./check` will get forwarded to its invocation of `detekt`).
+Passing `--lite` will run a subset of those checks.

 ## Android Lint